-- 2.5.1.
-A user's primary role will be as a visitor who requires internet access at another Participating Organisation.
-The user must abide by their IdP's AUP or equivalent and respect the SP's AUP or equivalent.
-Where regulations differ and the user has been notified or instructed to do so, the more restrictive applies.
-For the avoidance of doubt, all users must as a minimum abide by relevant New Zealand legislation. - 2.5.2.
+- 2.5.2.
 The user is responsible for taking reasonable steps to ensure that they are connected to a genuine eduroam SP including adequate security checks (as directed by their IdP) prior to entering their login credentials. - 2.5.3.
-The user is responsible for their credentials and must not allow them or authorised internet access to be shared or used independently by other users. - 2.5.4.
+The user is responsible for their credentials and must not allow them or authorised Internet access to be shared or used independently by other users. - 2.5.4.
 If credentials may have been lost or compromised, the user must immediately report back to their IdP. - 2.5.5.
 The user is responsible for informing the SP (where possible) and IdP of any faults with the eduroam service. - 2.5.6.
-The user is responsible for keeping their systems patched and protected with suitable anti-virus/malware protection, otherwise access may be restricted by the SP.
+The user is responsible for keeping their systems patched and protected with suitable antivirus/malware protection otherwise access may be restricted by the SP.

-3. Service Definition
+3 Service Definition